watson-intu/self/README.md

 # Intu
  Intu is an agent based embodiment middleware for devices.
-It intergrates inputs such as microphones, cameras, and other sensors together with cognitive services and outputs such as joints and audio outputs.
+It integrates inputs such as microphones, cameras, and other sensors together with cognitive services and outputs such as joints and audio outputs.

 ## Before you begin